Living with a Methadone Addict: What to Prepare For

 If your loved one is one of the 52 million people abusing prescription drugs like methadone, you better check out how it is to live with a methadone addict.

 Methadone is an opiate drug used to relieve pain and in the right and supervised dose, it can be included in the treatment program addiction.
 However, methadone is a highly addictive drug that can cause dependence.
 Anyone on regular methadone therapy must taper down the dose to avoid withdrawals.
-While it does not cause big rush like heroin or meth, it can be very dangerous when you mix it with alcohol or other drugs.
-Second to heroin, it is one of the most abused drugs in the country because it is more accessible and cheaper being a prescription drug.
+While it does not cause a big rushes like heroin or meth, it can be very dangerous when you mix it with alcohol or other drugs.
+Second, to heroin, it is one of the most abused drugs in the country because it is more accessible and cheaper being a prescription drug.

 Why many families are suffering from addiction-induced problems

 NIH considers addiction as a treatable disease that not only changes the functions of the brain but the structure itself.
 It changes a loving responsible and honest person into a detached, irresponsible liar even if they don’t want to.
 With 23.2 million Americans suffering from different types of addiction and only ten percent thereof have been receiving treatment; many families should brace themselves for the psychological, physical and financial impact of addiction.

 How an opiate addict for 23 years successfully recovered from addiction with a simple decision

 Rene, a graduate of Hawaii Island Recovery shares her terrible ordeal with prescription drug addiction.

 “I was on opiates for 23 years because I had 2 hip replacements.
 I got on my computer one night because I was desperate and I was not doing well and I needed help.
 Then I found HIR and 2 days later I was booked in to stay 3 months altogether.
 And now I am sober for 8 months and I’m doing great.”